Altona Coastal Park

 Altona Coastal Park, a 70 hectares intertidal and salt marsh area located 11 km from Melbourne CBD in the western suburb of Altona, is an important recreational and nature conservation area, providing habitats for a large biodiversity of flora and fauna.
 It is part of the Cheetham and Altona Important Bird Area.

 History

-It was the site of the Williamstown Racecourse from 1864 to 1940, which was closed in 1940 to make way for an army camp during World War II.
-The site was extensively modified by land filling and site development; and known as the Altona Sports Park before its current name was adopted.
+The park was the site of the Williamstown Racecourse from 1864 to 1940, which was closed in 1940 to make way for a World War II army camp.
+The site was extensively modified by land filling and site development, and was known as the Altona Sports Park before its current name was adopted.

-The remnants of the Williamstown Racecourse Grandstand and a palm tree at the entry to the Grandstand still remains.
+The remnants of the Williamstown Racecourse grandstand and an associated palm tree at the entry to the grandstand still remain.
 A 4-metre sculpture called Requiem for a Champion, created by the artist Yvonne George, featuring a bronze stint perched on top of a galloping horse, was installed to commemorate the location of the former Williamstown racecourse.